 Kara Burr specializes in play and art therapy in her work with children and adolescents dealing with abuse, neglect, body image, mood disorders, anger/rage, negative self-concept, problematic school behavior, and grief issues.
-She also works with adopted children and their families to facilitate the bonding process and help them form trust-based attachments.
+She also works with adopted children and their families to help facilitate the bonding process and help them form trust-based relationships.

 Kara’s chief desire in counseling is to walk graciously alongside her clients, gently challenge them, help them restore a positive sense of self, and build authentic relationships with family and others.